ajschmaltz/ng-flow/README.md

 What is ng-flow?
 ============

-Flow.js extensions for angular.js framework, no 3rd party JS dependencies required!
+ng-flow offers Flow.js extensions for the angular.js framework, no 3rd party JS dependencies required!

-ng-flow extension is based on [Flow.js](https://github.com/flowjs/flow.js) library.

 Demo: http://flowjs.github.io/ng-flow/